 - schedule a call, call them ad-hoc, stay in touch

-💡 Pro-tip: you can even use your favourite ToDo app to make sure you do not miss anyone, and you have this task reoccurring.
+💡 Pro-tip: you can even use your favourite To-Do App (affiliate link below) to make sure you do not miss anyone, and you have this task reoccurring.

 Sounds a bit too technical?
 Different things will work for different people.
-Especially not, then our minds are occupied with what is happening.
+Especially now, when our minds are occupied with what is happening.
 We need to acknowledge – it is not business as usual, so that we need to control what we can.

 Lessons learned during this coffee journey ☕️ 🎓